Have you ever heard of amla before?

 In 1988, researchers studied the effect of taking an amla supplement in men with normal and high cholesterol between the ages of 35 and 55 (10).

-They fed both groups of men a raw amla supplement for a total of 28 days, and measured their total cholesterol, LDL cholesterol, HDL cholesterol, and triglycerides at the end of the initial 28 day period.
+They fed both groups of men a raw amla supplement (amla fruit ground into a powder – not amla oil or amla juice) for a total of 28 days, and measured their total cholesterol, LDL cholesterol, HDL cholesterol, and triglycerides at the end of the initial 28 day period.
 During this 28-day period, their total cholesterol and LDL cholesterol dropped significantly.

 These men were followed for another 14 days eating a diet without amla supplementation, to determine whether their cholesterol values would change when the supplement was withdrawn.

 When the men in the high cholesterol group stopped taking amla, their cholesterol levels rose to almost baseline levels – in half the time that it took for their cholesterol to drop in the first place.
 This cholesterol rebound was sharp, occurring twice as fast as their initial cholesterol drop.

 In a 2011 study, scientists investigated the effect of consuming 1, 2, or 3 grams of amla powder (again, a whole food amla powder – not amla juice or amla oil) per day on blood glucose and cholesterol levels vs. Glimepiride, a commonly prescribed diabetes medication.
 They investigated the effect of both daily amla powder and Glimepiride in normal subjects and those living with type 2 diabetes (11).

 In comparison with baseline values, daily consumption of amla fruit powder led to a significant decrease in blood glucose values after 21 days across all subjects.
 All doses significantly reduced blood glucose values - and using only 1 gram of amla per day was just as effective as Glimepiride.
 Both fasting and post-prandial (post-meal) blood glucose values were significantly reduced within 3 weeks.